 69% of Practitioners agreed, the pace of innovation today is faster than at any other point in the last 10 years.
 There was acceptance this would continue into the future, with 60% predicting it would be faster still in 10 years time with the likes of virtualised law firms with no physical office space.
 44% of those questioned also predicted their firm’s legal library would ‘virtually disappear’ by 2044 due to the increase in digital and online information sources.

-View our infographic below which snapshots the potential look of the Australian legal landscape in 2044.
+Check out our infographic which snapshots the potential look of the Australian legal landscape in 2044.